 Looking for more house cleaning tips and solutions?

 These articles are my readers top favorite household cleaning posts!

 Do One Load A Day

 Letting your laundry pile up is a big no, no even if you are a lazy girl.
 The best way to stay on top of laundry is to do one load a day.
-This way you’re not spending your entire weekend doing nothing but clothes.
+This way you ’re not spending your entire weekend doing anything but laundry.

-Believe me once you get in the hang of doing a load a day, you’ll be so glad you did because you won’t be drowning in laundry anymore.
+Believe me, once you get the hang of doing a load a day, you’ll be so glad you did because you won’t be drowning in laundry anymore.

 Clear Surfaces of All Clutter